StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 A major tenant of blockchain architecture is composability.
 By sharing state, dApps can create rich interactions that are not isolated to a single walled garden.
 A token can have uses throughout the ecosystem, not just in a single application.

-Solana and Ethereum take two completely different approaches to this problem.
-In this post, we'll explore the models on both, and the consequences of the different design patterns.
+Solana and Ethereum take vastly different approaches to this problem.
+In this post, we'll explore the composability patterns on both and the consequences of these design choices.

 :::info Background